hauptem/F5-Multisite-Dashboard/INSTALLATION.md

 **10. `/Common/dashboard-DNS` (LTM dns-resolver)**
 This LTM resolver is recommended to map to a GTM listener dedicated for dashboard use with the provided DNS iRule applied and scoped for in-addr.arpa.
 In current deployments, each API host uses a local GTM listener, but any reachable DNS server that can provide responses to PTR queries will work.

-**11. `session.custom.dashboard.auth` (Front-end LTM APM session variable)**
+**11. `session.custom.dashboard.auth` (Frontend LTM APM session variable)**
-This variable must be equal to 1 for the Front-end irule to trigger and needs to be set by the APM Policy that is placed on the Front-End virtualserver.
-Use any authentication methods appropriate for your organization or use no authentication, but APM must set this variable for the Front-End iRule to trigger.
+This variable must be equal to 1 for the Frontend iRule to trigger and needs to be set by the APM Policy that is placed on the Frontend virtual server.
+Use any authentication methods appropriate for your organization or use no authentication, but APM must set this variable for the Frontend iRule to trigger.
 This is primarily done to ensure APM completes before the iRule starts processing client HTTP requests - It's an APM / LTM interoperability control.
 If you do not desire APM controls, simply set the variable in the LTM iRule or remove the variable check.

 **12. iFiles:**